DerekHypo/Final_Project/README.md

 * data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here
 * sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms

+## Project Status

+Our team worked with large datasets.
+Each dataset contained about 80+ columns of variables.
+We worked first to import, sort and clean the data.
+Once we removed missing variables, we created a new dataset to begin the machine learning process.
+The team used Random Forest to answer our project question.
+Team members created two machine learning trials in case the first one was unsuccessful.

+## Results